 Gallbladder stones, gallbladder inflammation, and other gallbladder problems can cause severe pain.
 A gallbladder attack usually comes at night while the patient is sleeping but may occur at any time.
-Pain is also sometimes brought on by bending or kneeling.
+Pain is also sometimes brought on by bending, kneeling, or a spicy meal.
 The pain radiates from the front mid-center under the rib cage to the back right shoulder blades and lasts from one to five hours.
 Many times during an attack the patient is bent over, pacing back and forth.
 Rest is impossible and over the counter pain medicines bring no relief (and may even make things worse).

 Herbs can help prevent and soothe gallbladder attacks.
 Rosemary, turmeric, dandelion, yellowroot, goldenseal, chicory, calendula, wild yam root, garlic, catnip, marshmallow, nettle, barberry bark, fennel seed, ginger, yellow dock, and milk thistle may help.
 Regular doses of chamomile, peppermint, alfalfa, or gravel root (Joe-Pye weed) tea taken over a period of four to six weeks may dissolve gallstones.
 Take up to five cups of tea a day until symptoms disappear.
 (But remember that all gallbladder problems do not involve stones.)